blahberi/Yandi-Parazi/README.md

 ```

 ### Extending the Builder
-Notice that currently, registering services with our custom lifetime strategies is a bit verbose, unlike the built-in lifetime strategies.
-We can extend the `ServiceProviderBuilder` to provide a more fluent API for registering services with custom lifetime strategies.
+Notice that currently, registering services with our custom lifetime managers is a bit verbose, unlike the built-in lifetime managers.
+We can extend the `ServiceProviderBuilder` to provide a more fluent API for registering services with custom lifetime managers.

 ```csharp
 public static class CustomServiceProvideBuilderExtensions